AGiantSquid/monas-namespace-package-example/README.md

 To install all packages, run `monas install`

-This will create a .venv in the root of each of the three projects, with the necessary dependencies installed for each environment.
+This will create a .venv in the root of each of the three projects, with the necessary dependencies installed for each environment installed in the .venv in "editable" mode.

 To only install one package, run `monas install --include acme-lib-c`